cnry/fleek-versioned-router/README.md

 Enabling this will provide:

 * documentation root endpoint
-    * returns all swagger spec versions and their relevant URLs as JSON
+    * returns all Swagger spec versions and their relevant URLs as JSON
 * spec file endpoint for each version
-    * returns a swagger spec as JSON
+    * returns a Swagger spec as JSON
 * swagger-ui endpoint for each version
     * uses [swagger-ui](https://github.com/swagger-api/swagger-ui)
-      for browsing/testing a swagger spec version
+      for browsing/testing a Swagger spec version

 #### accepts